 As of May 26, 2021, Sen. Nancy Skinner has the following legislation advancing in the 2021 legislative session:

 SB 16 (Police Records): Expands and strengthens public access to police records by opening up records of officers who have engaged in biased or discriminatory behavior, conducted unlawful arrests or searches, or used force that is excessive or unreasonable.
 SB 16 will also ensure that officers with a history of misconduct can’t just quit their jobs, keep their records secret, and move on to continue bad behavior in another jurisdiction.
 Click here to read the press release.

 SB 18 (Green Hydrogen): Accelerates California’s efforts to achieve its zero-carbon emissions goals by creating a blueprint for expanding the use of green hydrogen — a multifaceted, renewable energy source that has the potential to decarbonize not only the state’s power and energy needs, but also its industrial and transportation sectors.
 Click here to read the press release.

-SB 26 (College Athletes’ Rights): Ensures that college athletes’ rights are fully protected and would move up the implementation date of SB 206, the Fair Pay to Play Act, to coincide with the NCAA’s recently proposed rule changes or no later than Jan.
-1, 2022.
-SB 16 also includes safeguards to protect California college athletes’ newly granted ownership rights to their name, image, and likeness.
+SB 26 (College Athletes’ Rights): Ensures that college athletes’ rights are fully protected and would move up the implementation date of SB 206, the Fair Pay to Play Act, to coincide with the NCAA’s recently proposed rule changes or no later than Sept.
+1, 2021.
+SB 26 also expands the Fair Pay to Play Act to include California community college athletes.
 Click here to read the press release.

 SB 27 (Carbon Sequestration): Maximizes nature’s ability to store climate-changing carbon in the soil, grasslands, wetlands, forests, and other natural systems throughout California, as well as exploring cutting-edge technology to mimic this natural process.
 Click here to read the press release.

 SB 81 (Judicial Guidelines for Sentencing Enhancements): Creates a set of guidelines for courts so that sentence enhancements are no longer applied to nonviolent offenses and certain other cases unless a judge determines that the enhancements are necessary to protect public safety.
 SB 81 is based on one of the recommendations made by the state's Committee on the Revision of the Penal Code, of which Sen. Skinner is a member.
 Click here to read the press release.